RaDelft/RaDelft-Dataset/README.md

 ## Changelog

+[16-10-2024] Released the new version of the dataset (v5) including labels for classification.

 ## Introduction

 The RaDelft dataset is a large-scale, real-life multi-sensor dataset recorded in various driving scenarios.
 It provides radar data in different processing levels, synchronised with lidar, camera and odometry.